API session tokens

 - the time, passed since token generation is greater than session_timeout and webapi/session_no_prolong: true is set in the controller configuration

 - API method logout (DELETE /r/token for RESTful) was called

 - any modification of API key, which is the token assigned to

 - any modification of the user account, which is the token assigned to (if token was obtained with the user credentials)

 - the controller was restarted.

 The client can ask the server to set read-only mode for the current token, e.g. after an idle period.
 This can be performed by calling “set_token_readonly” API method.

 In read-only mode, only read-only API calls are accepted, others return “result_token_restricted”(15) API error.

-To exit read-only mode, user must either authenticate again and obtain a new token or re-use the existing one by calling “login” API method with params a=CURRENT_TOKEN and either “u” and “p” (if token was assigned to user account) or “k” (if token was assigned directly to API key).
+To exit read-only mode, the user must either authenticate again and obtain a new token or re-use the existing one by calling “login” API method with params a=CURRENT_TOKEN and either “u” plus “p” (if the token was assigned to the user account) or “k” (if the token was assigned directly to API key).